petzval/btferret/picostack/README.md

 ```
+Three required common files are in the github/picostack folder
+  picostack.c
+  btlibp.c
+  btlib.h

-There are two sample codes:
+There are three sample codes:

 In the github/picostack folder
   mycodepico.c
   CMakeLists.txt
-  picostack.c
-  btlibp.c
-  btlib.h

 In the github/picostack/btferret folder
   btfcodepico.c
   CMakeLists.txt

-    (you will also need picostack.c,
-     btlibp.c and btlib.h from the picostack folder
+In the github/picostack/xbox folder
-     to compile this example)
+  xboxpico.c
+  CMakeLists.txt

 NOTE in case you modify btlib for Linux and Pico
   btlibp.c is the Linux btlib.c with #define PICOSTACK uncommented